Robert Boothby, Baron Boothby: Politics

-He was an unsuccessful parliamentary candidate for Orkney and Shetland in 1923 and was elected as Member of Parliament (MP) for Aberdeen and Kincardine East in 1924.
+Boothby was an unsuccessful parliamentary candidate for Orkney and Shetland in 1923 and was elected as Member of Parliament (MP) for Aberdeen and Kincardine East in 1924.
 He held the seat until its abolition in 1950, when he was elected for its successor constituency of East Aberdeenshire.
 Re-elected a final time in 1955, he gave up the seat in 1958 when he was raised to the peerage, triggering a by-election.

-He was Parliamentary Private Secretary to Chancellor of the Exchequer Winston Churchill from 1926 to 1929.
+Boothby was Parliamentary Private Secretary to Chancellor of the Exchequer Winston Churchill from 1926 to 1929.
 He helped launch the Popular Front in December 1936.
-He held junior ministerial office as Parliamentary Secretary to the Ministry of Food in 1940–41.
-He was later forced to resign his post and go to the back benches for not declaring an interest when asking a parliamentary question.
+He held junior ministerial office as Parliamentary Secretary to the Ministry of Food in 1940.
+He was forced to resign his post and go to the back benches for not declaring an interest when asking a parliamentary question.
 During the Second World War he joined the Royal Air Force Volunteer Reserve and served as a junior staff officer with Bomber Command, and later as a liaison officer with the Free French Forces, retiring with the rank of Flight Lieutenant.
 In 1950 he received the Legion of Honour for his latter services.

-In 1954 (echoing words he had said in 1934) he complained that for 30 years he had been advocating "a constructive policy on broad lines" but that this had not been taken up: "The doctrine of infallibility has always applied to the Treasury and the Bank of England".
+In 1954 (echoing words he had said in 1934), Boothby complained that for 30 years he had been advocating "a constructive policy on broad lines" but that this had not been taken up: "The doctrine of infallibility has always applied to the Treasury and the Bank of England".
 Boothby opposed free trade in food stuffs, and claimed that such a policy would invalidate the Agriculture Act 1947 and ruin British farmers.
 This economic liberalism of the Chancellor of the Exchequer, Rab Butler, led to Boothby complaining that "The Tory Party have in fact become the Liberal Party" and cited what the leader of the Liberal Party (Clement Davies) had said to him about Butler: "Sir Robert Peel has come again."
 In response, Davies claimed that Boothby "has been sitting on the wrong side of the House for many years.
 Undoubtedly he said tonight that he is the planner of planners.
 I do not believe in that kind of planning.
 The hon.
 Member seems to know better than the ordinary person what is good for the ordinary person, what he ought to buy, where he ought to buy it, where he ought to manufacture and everything else of that kind.
 There is the true Socialist".